-The 2011-2015 ACS indicates that the average cost of housing in Auburn is \$220,000.
+The 2016-2020 ACS indicates that the average cost of housing in Auburn is \$381,000.
 This has been identified as an impediment.
 There is a need to create homeownership opportunities for low- and moderate-income (LMI) households.
 Affordability of housing, which is linked to an individual or household's income, does not qualify one as having protected class status.
 However, this study has shown that minorities, families with children, and single mothers experience lower incomes and poverty at higher rates than the City as a whole.
 Some survey respondents expressed difficulty in finding quality affordable housing due to the cost.
 Many households in the City are housing cost-burdened, paying 30 percent or more of their income towards rent.
 These households, for the most part, have not been able to share in the American dream of homeownership.
 Part of this problem is the failure of the private sector to provide affordable housing in Auburn at a price LMI income households can afford.

-The three barriers to homeownership for LMI households are:
+Three barriers to homeownership for LMI households are:

-- (1) Adequate funds for closing cost;
+- (1) Adequate funds for closing cost

-- (2) 20% down payment; and
+- (2) Down payment

-- (3) affordable monthly payments
+- (3) Affordable monthly payments

-The inability to come up with the \$4,000-5,000 for closing cost and 20% down payment coupled with high monthly payments present a problem for LMI income households to become homeowners.
+The inability to come up with the \$4,000-5,000 for closing cost and down payment coupled with high monthly payments present a problem for LMI income households to become homeowners.